-Today we are going to discuss the invisible thing that makes computers, like the Raspberry Pi, work.
+Today we are going to discuss the invisible thing that makes computers, including the Raspberry Pi, work.
 And ultimately, setting up the Pi for actual use.

 To put this in context, let’s say you want to listen to music with speakers that are connected to your computer.
 You choose and play a song from a music application.
-The OS processes the mp3 file using native subsystems and a specialized driver that translates the mp3 digital data into instructions that are understood by your speakers.
+The OS processes the mp3 file that translates the mp3 data into instructions that are understood by your speakers.
 These instructions are constantly fed to your speakers as long as your music is on the play.

 This level of ease is unbeknownst to microcontroller boards like Arduino.
 It’s because microcontroller boards use a different set of abstractions.
 They use libraries or pre-written code to interact with the microcontroller’s pins and gather data using protocols and communication technologies like SPI, I2C, PWM, ADC, and etc. Computers might just run an API and get away with it.

 Here is a graphic representation of these layers.

 - User: The person that operates the computer.

 - Application: An interface or an application that a user can interact with to do things with a computer.

 - OS: The operating system bridges the communication between the user and the computer hardware.
 Its main task is to translate information so that the 2 sides understand each other.

 - Drivers: Hardware devices require platform-specific drivers to enable the OS to interact with it.

 - Hardware: Hardware is a physical part of a computer.